 The Department keeps data on the categories of self-determination services used each month, the year-to-date total and lists the yearly total for the previous three fiscal years.
 Below are the two charts with this detail for FY 2019.
 The numbers in these charts represent the total enrollments in each service category.
 Many participants are enrolled in more than one service category.
 The total number of people enrolled in self-determination is provided in subsection (iv) above.

 The following chart lists all the service enrollments for participants enrolled in self-direction through the Participant Directed Program (PDP) option.
 As noted in section (iii) above, this option allows the participant the greatest control over their services, staff and budget and requires the greatest responsibility to manage the services, staff and service choices made.
-In this option the fiscal intermediary, PPL, is responsible for all the payroll, accounting and adherence to expenditure qualification/requirements and regulations.
+In this option, the fiscal intermediary, PPL, is responsible for all the payroll, accounting and adherence to expenditure qualification/requirements and regulations.

 The next chart provides service enrollment information regarding participants who choose the Agency With Choice (AWC) option.
 This option requires the agency, chosen by the participant, to work closely with the participant on the design and delivery of services.
-The participant chooses the staff and the agency and participant jointly supervise and evaluate the staff.
+The participant chooses the staff, and the agency and participant jointly supervise and evaluate the staff.
 In this option, the provider agency is responsible for all personnel/payroll needs, accounting and adherence to expenditure regulations and DDS requirements.

 Subsection (vii) provide ranges and averages for expenditures from all individual budgets, inclusive of any adjustments to individual budgets made pursuant to subsection (i);